the-awlang/poc/README.md

 ## Compilation

-For this POC I want to create a simple AOT compiler for x86-64 that should be able to compile a single `.aw` file to working `.exe` file.
+For this POC I want to create a simple AOT compiler for x86-64 that should be able to compile a single `.aw` file to a working `.exe` file.

+## License

+This repo is licensed under the [MIT](./LICENSE) license.